genp/kaizen/README.md

 Setup the configuration parameters:
 > cp config-example.py config.py

 Then edit the `config.py` file to suit your environment.

 Add this repo to your PYTHONPATH:
+> export APPROOT=/Users/$USER/kaizen # this is an example of where the app might be.
-> export PYTHONPATH=/Users/$USER/kaizen:$PYTHONPATH
+> export PYTHONPATH= $APPROOT:$PYTHONPATH

 ## Setup the postgres database:
 > createdb APPNAME-local # APPNAME should match that set in config.py